Tinkerforge/doc/en/source/Software/Brickv.rst

 your Brick is in bootloader mode and that it is correctly recognized by your operating system:

-* On **Windows** you might need to install Atmel driver ``atm6124_cdc.inf`` from the drivers subfolder in the Brick Viewer installation folder to make Windows detect a Brick in bootloader mode correctly.
-Windows 7 and 8 typically auto detect a Brick as "GPS Camera Detect" serial device.
-This works as well, just select "GPS Camera Detect" as serial port in Brick Viewer.
+* On **Windows** XP and Vista you might need to install Atmel driver ``atm6124_cdc.inf`` from the drivers subfolder in the Brick Viewer installation folder to make Windows detect a Brick in bootloader mode correctly.
+Windows 7, 8, 8.1 and 10 autodetect a Brick as "GPS Camera Detect" or "Bossa Program Port" serial device.
+This works as well, just select "GPS Camera Detect" or "Bossa Program Port" as serial port in Brick Viewer.

 * If you have an **old Linux** kernel version you might need to install this `SAM-BA Linux USB kernel driver